funkyfourier/eris35-speakermount/README.md

 No supports are needed.

-You may want to do a couple of test prints before printing the frames, since the dimensions might be off depending on how your (and my) printer is set up and tuned.
+**You may want to do a couple of test prints before printing the frames, since the dimensions might be off depending on how your (and my) printer is set up and tuned.**

-The shelfes can be printed sideways, also without supports.
+The shelves can be printed sideways, also without supports.

 ![Shelf sideways in slicer](https://raw.githubusercontent.com/funkyfourier/eris35-speakermount/master/images/speakermount-shelf-slicer.png)

-You may want to do some test prints, especially of the frame, before printing it all.

 If you know a little bit about [FreeCAD](https://www.freecadweb.org/) you may adjust some of the values in the spreadsheet, like screw hole sizes etc. Also, it is fully possible to adjust the frame for many other speakers, so remix away!